-There may be instances where LHNs have multiple health care facilities with similar capabilities.
-In these instances, a LHN must confirm the credentials of the nurse practitioner or registered nurse with a specific scope of clinical practice centrally.
-The scope of clinical practice however; may vary depending on the health care facilities capability and capacity to support the scope of clinical practice.
+Where LHNs have multiple health care facilities with similar capabilities, a LHN must confirm the credentials of the nurse practitioner or registered nurse with a specific scope of clinical practice centrally.
+The scope of clinical practice, however, must be determined depending on the health care facilities capability and capacity to support the scope of clinical practice and may vary across sites.